Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Analytic results for the eigenvalues of transition matrix

 \section{Analytic results for the eigenvalues of transition matrix}

 For the sake of completeness we include some results from Ref.\cite{Liu} and we use this opportunity to set up the notation.
+Although these results are known in the statistical Literature, they have not been employed in the studies of NMCMC algorithm so far.
 We consider two probability distributions: $q(\b s)$ and $p(\b s)$, defined on some set $X$.
-Distribution $p(\b s)$ is the target probability distributions.
-Using the metropolised independent sampler as described in the previous section to sample from $p$ we generate a configuration $\b s_{k+1}$ from $q$ and accept it with probability
+Distribution $p(\b s)$ is the target probability distribution.
+The Metropolised Independent Sampler (MIS) can be used to sample from $p$ by generating a proposal configuration $\b s_{k+1}$ from $q$ and accepting it with probability

 where the importance ratio $w(\b s)$ is defined for each configuration $\b s \in X$ by